When is it coming out?

-Warhammer 40,000: Eternal Crusade is a 3rd-person Massive Combat RPG.
-Players select one of the factions of the 41st millennium and fight other players for control of an open, persistent world.
-As they hack their way through content, players claim territory in massive battles and earn the right to customize and improve their characters in a deep progression system drawn from Warhammer 40,000 lore.
+Warhammer 40,000: Eternal Crusade is a Massively Online Third Person Shooter.
+Players select one of four factions of the 41st millennium and fight other players for control of a persistent world at war.
+As they fight their way across the planet, players claim territory in massive battles and earn the right to customize and improve their characters in a deep progression system drawn from Warhammer 40,000 lore.

 What is the gameplay like?

-Eternal Crusade’s combat is fully action-based – you shoot or swing with a button but whether you pull off a headshot or block that incoming chainsword is entirely based on your skill.
+Eternal Crusade’s combat is fully action-based – you shoot or swing with a button, but whether you pull off a headshot, or block an incoming chainsword is entirely based on your skill.
 In addition, gamepads are fully supported.

 Both ranged and melee weapons have equal emphasis — as in the iconic battles of Warhammer 40,000.
 Combat begins at a distance with guns and heavy vehicle-mounted weaponry before progressing to bloody blade-on-blade action with brutal executions.